Introduction

 Before we ever got to Eden, our rifles and my brother's main gear duffel had been lost when we changed planes in Johannesburg.
 This caused us to lose a day of hunting since we had to return to the Windhoek airport the following morning.
 Allan Cilliers set us up with rooms at the Onganga Hotel Pension, a quiet and extremely nice and affordable accomodation on the outskirts of Windhoek with a sunset view of the mountains.
 We arranged to stay at Onganga on the return trip homeward, cancelling our reservations at the Kalahari Sands Hotel and Casino as arranged by the travel agency.
 That night he took us to Joe's Beer House, which I heartily recommend as the only place for hunters to dine while in Windhoek.

 The next morning we returned to the Hosea Kutako International Airport, where we were fortunate enough to receive my brother's gear bag, but still no rifles.
-The only reason that we ever got them (after another three days) was that a wonderful fellow named Louis, the proprietor of the Afton Guest House in Johannesburg, came to the airport there, located the rifles (which were sitting in the "lost" section of the security area), tagged them to come to us "express" and made certain that they were on the next flight to Windhoek (whereupon Allan compelled the airlines to hire a 4x4 and deliver them using GPS coordinates!).
+The only reason that we ever got them (after another three days) was that a wonderful fellow named Louis, the proprietor of the Afton Guest House in Johannesburg, came to the airport there, located the rifles (which were sitting in plain view in the "lost" section of the security area), tagged them to come to us "express" and made certain that they were on the next flight to Windhoek (whereupon Allan compelled the airlines to hire a 4x4 and deliver them using GPS coordinates!).
 This is the kind of treatment that the guests of Afton House can depend on and I urge anyone stopping over in Johannesburg to lodge there because Louis will take care of you from the moment you clear customs (which is not a second too soon in Jo-burg!).

 Onganga Hotel-Pension